 .tpl) pertaining to the PDF file generation (invoice, delivery slips, etc.).
 Change these files in order to change the look of the PDF files that PrestaShop generates.

-/src: contains the architecture files, comprising the Symfony framework, the legacy framework, and the Adapter classes.
+/src: contains the architecture files, comprising the Symfony framework, the new code, the legacy framework, and the Adapter classes.

 /tests: contains automated tests.
 This folder is not part of the public archive.